 The P25 Steering Committee published a list of Approved Project 25 Suite of Standards that includes the most recent documents and revisions.
-Also, the P25 Technology Interest Group's Capabilities Guide can help determine which standards are applicable to proposed purchases and projects.
+Also, the Statement of Project 25 User Needs and the P25 Technology Interest Group's Capabilities Guide can help determine which standards are applicable to proposed purchases and projects.